Medicare Part D Prescription Drug Plan (PDP)

 What happens if they don't have Part D?

-Upon receiving Medicare, if your loved one does not join a Part S plan, they will pay an extra 1% for each month (that's 12% a year) they are not in a Part D plan.
+Upon receiving Medicare, if the member does not join a Part S plan, they will pay an extra 1% for each month (that's 12% a year) they are not in a Part D plan.
 Part D is required and this is the penalty for receiving Parts A & B without it.

 Is the Part D penalty for life?

-The 1% monthly (12% annual) penalty lasts for as long as your loved one lacks Part D coverage, and the amount is recalculated with each year's national base beneficiary premium.
+The 1% monthly (12% annual) penalty lasts for as long as the member lacks Part D coverage, and the amount is recalculated with each year's national base beneficiary premium.
 In other words, that 1% can result in an increased dollar amount year after year.

 Part D Donut Hole